nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 Trade marks are not domain names or business names or company names.
 They are signs that are applied to a product or service to distinguish a product or service from something else.
 The difference is that whilst names are significantly important, they are not trade marks.
 Unlike names, trade marks denote the origins of a product or service.

-There are 45 goods and services classes within trade marks which refer to the different sorts of goods.
-These classes divide up the trade mark system so that you can have the same trade mark word in different classes.
+There are 45 goods and services classes used in trade mark registration systems.

-Trade marks are geographic.
-Australian trade marks only apply in Australia and US trade marks only apply in the US.
+Trade marks are geographically bound.
+For example, trade marks registered in Australia only apply in Australia and US trade marks only apply in the US.
 An example of this is Burger King and Hungry Jacks.
 Whilst Burger King owns Hungry Jacks in Australia, the trade mark for Burger King was already owned by another company in relation to burgers in Australia and as such, Burger King chose a new brand for their Australian chains.
-Burger King has since taken over the trade mark of Burger King in Australia, however due to the positive reputation of Hungry Jacks, Burger King has not changed the brand of Hungry Jacks in Australia.
+Burger King has since taken over the trade mark of Burger King in Australia.
+However, due to the positive reputation of Hungry Jacks, Burger King has not changed the brand of Hungry Jacks in Australia.

 Trade marks are also considered a form of personal property.
 This allows the owner to license the mark to other people and companies.
-This can be very effective when using one brand on another product such as using the superman logos on bed sheets.
+This can be very effective when using one brand on another product such as using the Superman logos on bed sheets.

 **Video overview by Dan Hunter on [The Benefits and Requirements of Registration](https://www.youtube.com/watch?v=HHX3ul97eXU&index=4&list=PLL6gyWv948RXOCr_kz-bb-fNBHGonz7Ty)**